 - Homestyle Hawaiian: With more than 15 years in the food world, this family feeling restaurant has expanded to 6 locations in the Southern California area plus catering!
 The goal is to bring fresh and affordable island fare to the coast of California.
 Some favorites are the classic Musubi, the Garlic Ahi Sandwich, and the Da Beast daily special with enough food for any hungry braddahs.
 Original location: 7524 Mesa College Drive.
 San Diego, CA 92111-5000

 - Natural Style Chicken: This Korean restaurant has been a San Diego staple now for over 37 years.
-Here you can dine on their most popular menu item – Teriyaki Chicken – or expand your taste buds with their Kimichi Fried Rice.
-The thing about Natural Style Chicken is it’s all about chicken and boasts of classic American chicken fare such as Wood Fired Rotisserie with sides of coleslaw and potato salad.
-Address: 3944 W Point Loma Blvd, San Diego, CA.
+Here you can dine on their most popular menu item – Teriyaki Chicken – or expand your taste buds with their Kimchi Fried Rice.
+The thing about Natural Style Chicken is it’s all about chicken and boasts classic American chicken fare such as Wood Fired Rotisserie with sides of coleslaw and potato salad.
+Address: 3944 W Point Loma Blvd, San Diego, CA

 - Lourdes Mexican Food: This family owned restaurant is quite the popular spot.
 Now with multiple locations around the greater San Diego area you can try their famous generations old family recipe called sopa de pollo, or chicken soup.
 This place is a laid back spot restaurant you must try.
 Original location: 650 S Escondido Blvd.
 Escondido, CA 92025